-2004 Plans
+2005 Plans

-Among the subjects on the committee's agenda for 2004 are the following:
+Among the subjects on the committee's agenda for 2005 are the following:

 - a proposed amendment to the Note to Pa.R.A.P.
-311 referencing the potential "waiver trap" appeal problem that exists in declaratory judgment actions - a joint recommendation with the Orphans' Court Procedural Rules Committee seeking to amend Pa.R.A.P.
-342 and 313 concerning the appealability of removing a trustee - an amendment to the rules to address the discrepancy between Pa.R.A.P.
-2111 and 2115.
+311 referencing Nationwide Mutual Insurance Company v.
+Wickett, 763 A.2d 813 (Pa.
+2000) and progeny, with regard to the potential "waiver trap" appeal problem that exists in declaratory judgment actions - a joint recommendation with the Orphans' Court Procedural Rules Committee seeking to amend Pa.R.A.P.
+342 and 311 concerning the immediate appeal of a determination of the validity of a will or trust - an amendment to the rules to change references from "decree nisi" to "decision" based on the recent abolition of equity practice in the civil rules - a potential amendment to the rules to permit some commercial carriers, such as Fed Ex or DHL, to be qualified as proper service - a potential amendment of Pa.R.A.P.
+903(a) in order to preclude any conflict with Pa.R.
+Crim.P.
+720(A)(1) - discussions regarding the interplay between Chapter 17 of the appellate rules and the Pennsylvania Probate, Estates and Fiduciaries Code, 20 Pa.C.S.A. §101 et seq.

-Lisa Pupo Lenihan, Esq., ChairGregory E. Dunlap, Esq., Vice ChairMichael W. King, Esq.
+Gregory E. Dunlap, Esq., Chair Michael W. King, Esq., Vice Chair Patti S. Bednarik, Esq.
+Karen Engro, Esq.

-Patricia L. McGrail, Esq.

 Gregory P. Miller, Esq.

-Jane Gowen Penny, Esq.
+Samuel H. Pond, Esq.
 William R. Sasso, Esq.

-Mark S. Dows, Executive DirectorJoseph S. Rengert, Esq., Counsel and Supervising Law ExaminerJill E. Fuchs, Character & Fitness DirectorTracy R. Chase, Director of Testing
+Mark S. Dows, Executive Director

+Joseph S. Rengert, Esq., Counsel and Supervising Law Examiner

+Jill E. Fuchs, Deputy Executive Director

+Brenda K. Kovanic, Director of Testing